DS4PS/pe4ps-textbook/README.md

 https://ds4ps.org/pe4ps-textbook/docs/index.html

-The R Markdown files used to create each chapter are in the root project folder:
+The R Markdown (RMD) files used to create each chapter are in the root project folder:

 https://github.com/DS4PS/pe4ps-textbook